Totix82/JenkinsPipelineGitHub/README.md

 Choose githubweb from Repository browser drop-down

-Paste your GitHub project URL in the URL text box
+Paste your GitHub project URL in the URL text box (as per above)

-# The Jenkinsfile
+# The Jenkinsfile for the pipeline

 A Jenkinsfile created using the classic UI is stored by Jenkins itself (within the Jenkins home directory).

 In our case will be therefore /var/lib/jenkins/jobs/JenkinsPipelineGitHubPack/config.xml

+In this repo 2 versions have been provided: the XML version that Jenkins uses in the background as well (as a file) the Groovy script that Jenkins uses in the GUI.

 To create a basic Pipeline through the Jenkins classic UI: